heyjianjing/convex_optimization/README.md

 * Equality constrained optimization and optimality condition
 * Quadratic example and KKT matrix
 * Equivalent conditions for nonsingularity of KKT matrix
+* Newton step and Newton decrement with equality constraints
+* Newton's method with equality constraints